Jekwwer/Jekwwer/STYLEGUIDE.md

   - **Indentation:** 2 spaces (4 spaces for Python)
   - **Line Endings:** Unix-style (`lf`)
   - **Charset:** UTF-8
-  - **Max Line Length:** 88 characters for code (120 for Markdown)
+  - **Max Line Length:** 88 for code, 120 for Markdown/HTML/CSS/SVG
+    _(Note: `.editorconfig` provides these values for reference; enforcement is handled by other tools mentioned above.)_
   - **Final Newline:** Enforced
   - **Trailing Whitespace:** Trimmed (with specified exceptions)
 - **Note:**
   Contributors should use an editor that supports EditorConfig to automatically apply these settings.

+### Prettier

+- **Purpose:**
+  The `.prettierrc` file defines the project's code formatting rules, ensuring a consistent style across various file types by specifying:
+  - **Semicolons:** Enabled
+  - **Quote Style:** Single quotes preferred
+  - **Trailing Commas:** Added where possible
+  - **Tab Width:** 2 spaces (tabs are not used)
+  - **End of Line:** Unix-style (`lf`)
+  - **Print Width:** 88 characters for code files _(Note: Overrides are applied for CSS, HTML, and Markdown files with a print width of 120, while JSON files have no enforced limit)_
+- **Note:**
+  Prettier is integrated locally and runs as part of a pre-commit hook to automatically format code before commits.

 ### Linting and Formatting Tools

+- **jock.svg:**
+  This extension is used exclusively for formatting SVG files, as Prettier does not support SVG formatting.
+  Configuring VS Code to associate SVG files with HTML for Prettier is not allowed.

 - **Prettier:**
-  Formats code based on the configuration in `.prettierrc`:
-  - Enforces semicolons, single quotes, trailing commas, and a print width of 88 characters (except 120 for Markdown).
-- **Pre-commit Hooks:**
-  The `.pre-commit-config.yaml` is set up to run various checks, including formatting and linting, before commits.
+  _(See the [Prettier][PRETTIER] section above for detailed configuration.)_
+  Prettier runs as a pre-commit hook and can also be executed via npm scripts.
+  For example, run `npm run format:code` to check and apply formatting.

-- **Yamllint:**
+- **EditorConfig:**
-  Validates YAML files during the pre-commit process to ensure they adhere to defined formatting rules.

-### Linting and Formatting Tools
+  _(See the [EditorConfig][EDITORCONFIG] section above for detailed configuration.)_

-The following tools are used in this project:
+Additional configurations for the python-related tools below are located in `pyproject.toml`.

-- **Prettier:**
-  Formats code based on the configuration in `.prettierrc`.
-  It enforces semicolons, single quotes, trailing commas, and a print width of 88 characters (120 for Markdown).
-- **Pre-commit Hooks:**
-  The `.pre-commit-config.yaml` is configured to run various checks, including formatting and linting, before commits.
-- **Yamllint:**
-  Validates YAML files during the pre-commit process to ensure they adhere to defined formatting rules.
 - **autopep8:**
   Automatically formats Python code.
+It runs as a VS Code extension, locally via `tox -e format` and `tox -e lint`, and as a pre-commit hook.

 - **flake8:**
   Lints Python code for style and syntax issues.
+It runs as a VS Code extension, locally via `tox -e lint`, and as a pre-commit hook.

 - **isort:**
   Organizes and sorts Python import statements.
+It runs as a VS Code extension, locally via `tox -e format` and `tox -e lint`, and as a pre-commit hook.

 - **mypy:**
   Performs static type checking on Python code.
+It runs as a VS Code extension, locally via `tox -e mypy`, and as a pre-commit hook.

+- **Pre-commit Hooks:**
+  The project leverages pre-commit hooks to enforce code quality through automated checks.
+  Key tools integrated via pre-commit include:

+  - **pre-commit-hooks:**
+    Ensures proper AST parsing, fixes line endings and trailing whitespace, manages mixed line endings, detects private keys, validates YAML and JSON syntax, checks for merge conflicts, detects case conflicts, and verifies executable shebangs.

+  - **markdownlint-cli and markdown-link-check:**
+    Enforces the style guide rules for Markdown files and validates links.

+  - **yamllint:**
+    Enforces style guide rules for YAML files.

 ## Documentation

 ### Inline Documentation

-See [Comments and Documentation][COMMENTS-AND-DOCUMENTATION] from [Code Formatting and Style][CODE_FORMATTING_AND_STYLE].
+See [Comments and Documentation][COMMENTS-AND-DOCUMENTATION].

 ### External Documentation